9 Times as Many as 3 Is: Exploring Multiplication and its Applications

 9 x 3 = 27

-This means that nine times as many as three is twenty-seven.
-This seemingly simple calculation forms the basis for numerous more complex mathematical operations and real-world applications.
+What this tells us is nine times as many as three is twenty-seven.
+This seemingly simple calculation forms the basis for numerous more complex mathematical operations and real-world applications And that's really what it comes down to..

 The Fundamentals of Multiplication